1991mirec/kiwi/README.md

 not be covered.
 I found param which said one for city.
 But there can be more than one airport per city and so our top three can be in single city and therefor I would not receive correct result.
 I did not find any other param to make such request in single request or at least less than 9 requests.
 For this reason I have received 429 too many requests error code from time to time.

+## Local Debugging
+Set env variable APIKEY to your api key

+Run the main.py file which will spawn you webserver and you can make requests on 0.0.0.0:8080. if you don t have local redis running it will keep trying to reconnect to it and no caching will be applied but application will still work.